multimodalart/grog/README.md

 ### Run the model and UI locally in your machine 🖥️

+#### Dynamic
 Both Cog and Gradio run in your machine.
 No remote server is needed; your computer needs to be powerful enough to run the chosen model.
 This means having a decent GPU for most modern Cog/Replicate images.
-You need Docker installed, and run:
+You need to have Docker installed, and run:
 ```shell
 python grog.py --replicate_model_id cjwbw/ledits --run_type local
 ```
 This will download the Docker image to your computer, initialize it, crete a dynamic Gradio UI for it and provide that to you (tested only on Linux)

+#### Static
-If you wish to customize the UI to your liking or change how the Docker Image is dealt with and instantiated (custom ports, etc), you may also run
+If you wish to customize the UI to your liking, change how the Docker Image is dealt with and instantiated (custom ports, etc); or even host the demo in the cloud, you may run
 ```shell
 python grog.py --replicate_model_id cjwbw/ledits --run_type local --gradio_type static
 ```
 This will create a new folder `docker_{model_name}_{timestamp}` with your Gradio `app.py` that you can edit/customize and a `Dockerfile` to build an image that will provide your Gradio + Cog application.
+This `Dockerfile` can not only be used locally, but also in any cloud service of your preference.

 ### Local UI, sending API calls to Replicate 🌐